 The roadworthy laws state that the primary vision area must not be discoloured, scratched, chipped or otherwise damaged to the extent that it impairs your vision.
 If you can no longer safely see out of your windscreen, you will need to have it replaced.

 A road trip might involve going off road or travelling on less developed roads.
 This raises the risk of pebbles and stones hitting your windscreen.
 If you already have a hip or crack in your windscreen, this could turn your road trip into a nightmare.
 Not only will it put you and your passengers at risks, but it could mean an expensive repair that eats into your budget.

 It is also important to avoid vehicles that could cause a hazard on the roads.
 A truck or ute from a building site, gardening company, or a mining site could send left over debris hitting your windscreen.
 And if your windscreen is already weak, this could lead to a dangerous situation and an expensive windscreen replacement.

 Even with window tints, your windscreen can be vulnerable to the extreme temperatures in Australia.
 Exposure to the sun and heat can affect the lifetime of your windshield, causing it to grow brittle and crack far easier.
 Where possible, park or pull over in the shade.
 Not only is it better for your family, it is better for your car.
 (According to the Cancer Council, you can indeed get burnt through a car window.)

 Preparing to go on a fantastic road trip with the family over Christmas?
 Have you gone through our holiday tips for your car?
 Get your windscreen checked, repaired or replaced before you leave.
+If you rent a vehicle such as a bus that needs windshield repair your can rely on us.
 Emergency Windscreens offers mobile services, meaning you can quickly and easily get your windscreen repaired no matter where you are.
 We will get you back on the road as soon and as safely as possible!